White-faced Storm-petrel by Göran Ekström

 Seabird photographers aboard "Ventura do Mar" during the tour to the Salvage Islands on 6-10th July 2005.
 Photo: Niklas Holmström.

-The web site is managed by Niklas Holmström, Sweden.
+The web site is owned and managed by Niklas Holmström, Sweden.
 Acknowledgements

 Seawatching.net